-The Company has two note issuances outstanding. \$200 million of five-year term Series 2 senior unsecured notes bearing interest at 3.582% payable in equal semi-annual payments maturing in November 2024. \$200 million of five-year Series 3 senior unsecured notes bearing interest at 2.961% payable in equal semi-annual payments maturing in November 2025.
+The Company has three unsecured notes outstanding. \$200 million of five-year term Series 2 senior unsecured notes bearing interest at 3.582% payable in equal semiannual payments maturing in November 2024; \$200 million of five-year Series 3 senior unsecured notes bearing interest at 2.961% payable in equal semi-annual payments maturing in November 2025; and \$200 million of three-year term Series 4 senior unsecured notes bearing interest at 7.293% payable in equal semi-annual payments maturing in September 2026.
+The three-year note was issued in September 2023.
+The net proceeds of the offering [\$199.1 million, net of financing fees], were used to repay indebtedness under the bank credit facility.